TimTr/dotfiles/index.md

 * The [README](readme.md) file for these `Dotfiles`.

 **Note:**  the `docs` folder must be in lower-case for GitHub Pages support, if you want to use it as the basis of docs.
 Capital `Docs` will fail.
 At present, this repository is setup to use the root of the repo for Pages docs generation, so this `index.md` file manually links to other documentation files.

-This project does not really need a full set of docs.
-In reality, this documentation exists to prove that docs can indeed be auto-generated using GitHub Pages for a very simple repository.
-Don't expext a lot of great info here, sorry.
+At this time the docs support is mostly place holder to ensure the Pages support works.

 ## Table of Contents